dougeby/IntuneDocs/InTuneDocs/GetStarted/start-with-a-paid-subscription-to-microsoft-intune.md

 ## Before you begin
 Starting with a paid subscription means that you're ready to deploy Intune and make changes to your existing network infrastructure.
 This could range from simply adding or updating your internal and external DNS records to synchronizing your existing Active Directory user accounts to Azure Active Directory.
 Whatever mix of Intune  mobile device management features you decide on, you'll need to  carefully plan how Intune will interact with your existing network components and services.
 Specifically, you should review:

 -   **How you'll manage user identity**:  For most medium to large sized organizations, connecting your existing directory services to Intune via Azure Active Directory is the best and most convenient way to manage user identity with Intune.
 This is especially true if you already use other Microsoft cloud services, such as Office 365 or Exchange Online.
-Synchronizing your existing user accounts using [Microsoft's AD Connect](https://www.microsoft.com/download/details.aspx?id=47594) is a quick and easy way to connect your on-premises Active Directory to Azure Active Directory and configure a single sign-on authentication experience for your users.
+Synchronizing your existing user accounts using [Microsoft Azure Active Directory Connect](https://www.microsoft.com/download/details.aspx?id=47594) is a quick and easy way to connect your on-premises Active Directory to Azure Active Directory and configure a single sign-on authentication experience for your users.

 -   **How DNS will be affected**: If you want to use your own domain name instead of the default onmicrosoft.com domain you get when first signing up for Intune, some public DNS record updates will be needed.
 DNS record updates are required so that mobile devices can locate the Intune service and ensure the management service for your subscription works correctly to manage all devices in use by your organization.